learn-co-curriculum/dsc-using-pretrained-networks/README.md

 ## Fine-tuning

-Fine tuning is simil;lar to feature extraction in that you reuse the convolution base and retrain the dense, fully connected classifier layers to output a new prediction.
+Fine tuning is simillar to feature extraction in that you reuse the convolution base and retrain the dense, fully connected classifier layers to output a new prediction.
 In addition, fine tuning also works by retraining the frozen weights for the convolutional base.
 This allows these weights to be tweaked for the current scenario, hence the name.
 To do this, you'll freeze part of the model while tuning specific layers.

 ## Additional Resources